Rivals16/SubArraySumEquals_k_DP/README.md

-# SubArraySumEquals_k_DP
+#  Important Concepts of Datastructure And Algorithm :
-Dynamic Programming Approach To Find SubArray Sum Equal To A Given Number Installation Requirements: python3
+1- Dynamic Programming Approach To Find SubArray Sum Equal To A Given Number 2- Merge Sorting Algoritm and Comparison with tim Sort (inbuilt of python)

+Installation Requirements:
+python3